Ondine Cleaver, Ph.D.

 Much of this presentation will refer to her article in Angiogenesis, "Rasip1 is essential to blood vessel stability and angiogenic blood vessel growth" (, Volume 19, Issue 2, pp 173–190).
 Here is a link to the abstract of the article.
 If you have a subscription to Angiogenesis, you will have access to the full text.

-All participants will be required to register and registration will open on February 8.
+All participants will be required to register.
 Current NAVBO members in good standing can register for free, however, the registration form must be completed.
 Non-members will be charged a $25 fee for each webinar.
 Once registration is complete, each registrant will receive a link and unique pin to join the meeting.
 We are using GoToWebinar.
 The confirmation email will include information about accessing the webinar.